Psoriasis Treatment

 Psoriasis is a chronic autoimmune skin condition causing accelerated skin cell turnover, leading to red, scaly, inflamed patches.
 In Ayurveda, it is understood as Ekakushtha – a Vata-Kapha dominant Kushtha Roga (skin disorder) rooted in Ama accumulation and Rakta vitiation.
 At Ayurvishwa Healthcare, Dr. Vishwas Ghatge (BAMS) uses Nadi Pariksha to identify the exact dosha pattern driving your psoriasis — and prescribes personalised Ayurvedic medicine to correct it at the source.

-Book a Nadi Pariksha Consultation Find a Clinic Near You
+Book a Consultation Find Clinic Near You

 Dr. Vishwas Ghatge